Wayne Hays (True Detective): Character arc

 In 2015, Hays is a widower, Amelia having died a few years earlier, and suffering from worsening memory loss.
 After talking to Montgomery, Hays contacts West for the first time in 25 years to help him solve the case once and for all, before he loses his cognitive faculties completely.
 They interview a former housekeeper of the Hoyt family, who reveals that Edward Hoyt had a daughter, Isabel, who lost her husband and daughter in a car wreck in 1977, and was then involved in one herself.
 She lived in the basement, and only a black man with one eye, "Mr. June", was allowed to attend to her.

 They track down Junius Watts (Steven Williams), Isabel's former caretaker, who explains what happened with the Purcell children.
 A grief-stricken Isabel Hoyt saw Julie at a Hoyt Foods company picnic, and convinced herself that the girl was her daughter.
 Watts paid Lucy Purcell to allow Julie to play with Isabel regularly in the woods, under the supervision of Watts and Will.
 However, Isabel stopped taking her lithium and tried to take Julie.
 Will tried to stop her and hit his head on a rock, killing him.
 Harris James paid Lucy to allow Isabel to keep Julie, and Isabel gave Julie lithium to keep her happy.
 When Julie was a teenager, Watts helped her escape, but she went missing.
 She contracted HIV while on the road, and then stayed at a convent until she died of AIDS.
 A woman at the convent shows Hays and West "Mary July"'s gravestone.

 Later, while reading a passage from Amelia's book, Hays realizes that the convent groundskeeper was a classmate of Julie's before she disappeared, suspecting that his daughter, Lucy, is Julie's child and that Julie is alive.
 Hays drives to their house, but when he arrives he cannot remember why he is there.
-Julie (Bea Santos) takes pity on Hays and calls his son, who takes him home.
+While briefly remembering who she is, Hays elects to forget again, and calls his son to take him home.
+Julie (Bea Santos) takes pity on Hays and offers him water.